kaufmanno/make_project/docs/source/first_steps.rst

 Make sure to document your code using numpy style docstrings.

 You should also modify the unit test accordingly (by default pytest is used).
-If you create new test files make sure to namee put them in the tests directory and name them like "test_*.py".
+If you create new test files make sure to put them in the tests directory and name them following this pattern: "test_*.py".

 You may check that all tests pass with the following command: